 Under the law, there are a number of gambling activities in the country that are considered as completely illegal by the Philippine Amusement and Gaming Corporation.
 Some of these games are Jueteng, Jai Alai, ‘Cara y Cruz (a game that uses a coin), and a number of card-based games like blackjack, Lucky Nine, Poker, Baccarat, and its other derivatives that are popularly played on the streets.
 These gambling activities are specifically listed on Republic Act No. 1602 particularly on the explanation of penalties.
 These types of illegal gambling in the Philippines were subject to constant monitoring from the authorities.

-Online gambling which includes casino games and online betting Philippines activities were soon included in the list due to the interpretations made by some individuals.
+Online gambling which includes casino games and online sports betting Philippines activities were soon included in the list due to the interpretations made by some individuals.
 Since these games online also involve risk and money, the general understanding is that these are included in the different types of illegal gambling in the Philippines.

 So for years, online gambling was generally considered a crime in the Philippines.
 This is the reason why many players are careful not to play at an online casino for fear of being monitored, apprehended, and jailed.
 This has been a problem for many players in the Philippines who are looking to sign up with an online casino and enjoy the perks that come with.

 But it all changed when a complaint was filed in October 2006 against Edgar Lim of British Grand Vision International.